kiritv/QuoteIt/README.md

 Progress behavior:
 - Program progress is day-based and persists across relaunches
 - Active program progress appears on the main quote screen as a progress chip
+- When guarded features are enabled, free tier includes one 7-day program trial; additional or expired enrollments require Premium.

 Sharing/import:
 - Generated programs can be exported/imported as `.quoteitprogram`